9 Types of Owls in Massachusetts

 by AcrylicArtist is licensed under CC BY 2.0

 The snowy owl(Bubo scandiacus) is a beautiful bird.
-The eyes of the males are dazzling, cat-like yellow, and mostly white.
+The males‘ eyes are dazzling, cat-like yellow, and mostly white.

-Females and young birds have markings that are dark brown or black.
-As they age, the males get paler.
+Females and young birds have dark brown or black markings.
+As they age, the males become paler.

 On the long summer days, snowy owls hunt for mammals like lemmings and ptarmigans in the Arctic Circle, where they reside.